Lesson 5 of 8 - evolve and enjoy a high-nurturance family

 To avoid or manage all relationship stressors...

-• become familiar with the [wounds + unawareness] cycle that causes most stressors, and ask your family adults to learn about it too;
+• Learn about the [wounds + unawareness] cycle that causes most stressors, and ask your family adults to learn about it too;

-• assess yourself and other family adults and kids for false-self wounds, and commit to a personal recovery program as appropriate.
-Invite your family adults and older teens to do the same, being prepared for false-self disinterest and "resistance."
+• Assess yourself and your family members for psychological wounds, and commit to a personal recovery program as appropriate.
+Invite your family adults and older teens to do the same, Expect false-self disinterest and "resistance."

-• Learn to recognize when a false-self controls you or others.
-Then learn how to (a) free your true Self and to (b) relate well-enough to wounded adults and kids.
+• Learn to recognize when false-selves control you or others.
+Then learn how to free your true Self and how to relate well-enough to wounded adults and kids.

 • Learn effective-communication basics and skills, and invite other family members to do the same.
-Help each other learn how and when to discover the primary needs causing your relationship prob-lems.
+Help each other learn how and when to discover the unfilled primary needs causing your relationship problems.

-• tailor these ideas about improving communication effectiveness with adults and kids, and adapt them to fit you and your situation.
+• Tailor these ideas about improving communication effectiveness with adults and kids, and adapt them to fit your situation.

-Illustrate loyalty conflicts by having a person tug on each extended arm of a third per-son, and say "C'mon - side with me!" with some energy.
-Then ask the person in the middle to describe how this felt and what s/he needed.
+Illustrate loyalty conflicts by having a person tug on each extended arm of a third person (including kids), and say "C'mon - side with me!" with some energy.
+Then ask the person in the middle to describe how this felt and what s/he thought and needed.

 • Invite all family adults and kids to develop a loyalty-conflict language.
 That can sound like: